 Total contribution room = $75,500

-If you are a Canadian and haven’t contributed to your TFSA since the inception in 2009 you are eligible to put the said amount of $75,000 anytime from today till the end of the year.
+If you are a Canadian and haven’t contributed to your TFSA since it’s inception in 2009 you are eligible to put the said amount of $75,500 anytime from today till the end of the year.

 You can use your allowable contribution to invest in a regular savings account, HISA, GIC, bonds, mutual funds, index funds, ETF, and stocks.
 These are among the investment vehicles that you can choose from.
 Overall, the choice comes down to your personal goals, age, and risk tolerance.
 Personally, my wife and I invest in dividend paying growth stocks.